georgekouk27/moviesList/README.md

 ## Features

 With the app, you can:
-* Discover the most popular, the most rated or the highest rated movies
+* Discover the most popular, the top rated or the now playing movies

 ## How to Work with the Source